 The role of TLRs in neuroinflammation

 Is neuroinflammation a cause of or a consequence of neurodegeneration and is it protective or destructive?
 Acute neuroinflammation is required for the removal of amyloid beta (Aβ) plaques by microglia.
-On the other hand on-going neuroinflammation results in glial dysfunction and neuronal compromise.
-Therefore, the time period and intensity of the inflammatory response is critical in regard to answering whether the response is protective or destructive.
+However, on-going neuroinflammation results in glial dysfunction and neuronal compromise.
+Therefore, the time period and intensity of the inflammatory response is critical with respect to whether the response is protective or destructive.

-Injury to the brain leads to the activation of repair pathways such as the recovery of the neuronal network, enhancing plasticity and providing alternative methods of performing tasks that were abolished due to the loss of brain tissue.
+Injury to the brain leads to the activation of repair pathways such as the recovery of the neuronal network, enhancing plasticity and providing alternative methods of performing tasks affected by the loss of brain tissue.
 Neuroinflammation is the response by glial cells (e.g. microglia and astrocytes) to infection or injury as part of the innate immune system.
-Activated glial cells produce pro-inflammatory cytokines, enzymes and adhesion molecules - a response aided by TLRs.
+Activated glial cells produce pro-inflammatory cytokines, enzymes, and adhesion molecules - a response aided by TLRs.

-Ischemic mice negative for tumor necrosis factor alpha (TNFα) and interleukin-6 (IL-6), showed a larger amount of necrotic tissue when their inflammatory response was activated, indicating a protective role of the inflammation mediator products TNFα and IL-6.
-In addition to that, other cytokines such as the IL-1 family play a detrimental role in inflammation; e.g. the deletion of IL-1α and IL-1β in mice reduced ischemic brain damage (Boutin et al,.
-2001).
-IL-1 is expressed after insult and in an NF-kB dependent manner.
-It therefore appears that timing as well as specific cytokine expression, which is often regulated by TLR signaling, is crucial in determining whether inflammation helps or hinders repair.
+Ischemic mice negative for tumor necrosis factor alpha (TNFα) and interleukin-6 (IL-6), show a larger amount of necrotic tissue when their inflammatory response is activated, indicating a protective role of the inflammation mediator products TNFα and IL-6.
+In addition to that, other cytokines like the IL-1 family play a detrimental role in inflammation; e.g. the deletion of IL-1α and IL-1β in mice reduces ischemic brain damage (Boutin et al. 2001).
+IL-1 is expressed after injury and in an NF-kB dependent manner.
+It therefore appears that timing, as well as specific cytokine expression, which is often regulated by TLR signaling, is crucial in determining whether inflammation helps or hinders repair.

-TLRs play a key role in the development and regulation of inflammation, neurodegeneration and brain trauma.
-They are crucial components in activating the innate immune response against invading pathogens in addition to playing a key role in neuronal degeneration, neurogenesis and neurite outgrowth.
-All these aspects taken together suggest an important role in maintaining neuronal plasticity.
-In total eleven human and thirteen mouse TLRs have been identified, all belonging to the pattern recognition receptor (PRR) family, along with other receptors such as CD206, and NALP (a Nod-like receptor).
-TLRs are expressed on a large variety of immune-related cells, including microglia, astrocytes, oligodendrocytes and neurons in the brain.
-Their expression patterns are dependent on the presence of pathogens, cytokines and environmental stresses.
+TLRs play a key role in the development and regulation of inflammation, neurodegeneration, and brain trauma.
+They are crucial components in activating the innate immune response against invading pathogens in addition to playing a key role in neuronal degeneration, neurogenesis, and neurite outgrowth.
+All these roles taken together suggest an important role in maintaining neuronal plasticity.
+In total 11 human and 13 mouse TLRs have been identified, all belonging to the pattern recognition receptor (PRR) family, along with other receptors such as CD206, and NALP (a Nod-like receptor).
+TLRs are expressed on a large variety of immune-related cells, including microglia, astrocytes, oligodendrocytes, and neurons in the brain.
+Their expression patterns are dependent on the presence of pathogens, cytokines, and environmental stresses.

 TLRs are either expressed on the cell surface (TLR1, 2, 4, 5, and 6) or in endosomal vesicles (TLR3, 7, 8, and 9).
 Characteristic for all TLRs is a leucine-rich extracellular domain, which is involved in recognizing pathogen associated molecular patterns (PAMPs).
-Also conserved is a cytoplasmic Toll-IL-1 receptor (TIR) domain, which initiates downstream signaling via mediating interactions between TLRs and TIR-adapter proteins such as myeloid differentiation factor 88 (MyD88), TIR-adapter proteins (TIRAP), TIR-domain-containing adapter-inducing interferon-β (TRIF) and (TRIF-related adaptor molecule) TRAM.
+Also conserved is a cytoplasmic Toll-IL-1 receptor (TIR) domain, which initiates downstream signaling via mediating interactions between TLRs and TIR-adapter proteins like myeloid differentiation factor 88 (MyD88), TIR-adapter proteins (TIRAP), TIR-domain-containing adapter-inducing interferon-β (TRIF) and TRIF-related adaptor molecule (TRAM).
 These interactions result in the upregulation and expression of inflammation regulating transcription factors such as NF-kB.

 TLRs form either homo- or heterodimers and are categorized into three main groups (Table 1) according to the specific PAMP motif they recognize.
 These classes are: